Analytic approach to variance optimization under an $\ell_1$ constraint: Results for the variance optimized under an constraint

 \section{Results for the variance optimized under an $\ell_1$ constraint}

-Following the special version of the replica method laid out in \cite{caccioli2016Lp}, in \cite{kondor2017Analytic} we have shown how the optimization of \eqref{eq:regularizedFreeEnergy} can be reduced to that of an effective free energy depending on five order parameters.
-The method we applied to achieve this is the method or replicas, borrowed from the statistical mechanics of disordered systems \cite{mezard1987Spin}.
+Our task is to find the optimum of the objective function in \eqref{eq:regularizedFreeEnergy}, where the returns $x_{it}$ are assumed to be drawn from the joint probability density of $N$ independent Gaussian variables with zero mean and variance $\sigma_i^2$.
+Following the special version of the replica method laid out in \cite{caccioli2016Lp}, in \cite{kondor2017Analytic} we showed how the optimization of \eqref{eq:regularizedFreeEnergy} could be reduced to that of an effective objective function depending on five ``order parameters''.
+The method we applied to achieve this was the method of replicas, borrowed from the statistical mechanics of disordered systems \cite{mezard1987Spin}.
+(We will denote this effective objective function by the same symbol $f$ as its full-information counterpart in the preceding section, and will omit the adjective "effective" in the following.)

-The derivation has been presented in the appendices of \cite{kondor2017Analytic}, so we do not need to repeat it here.
-We can start from the expression for the effective free energy $f(\lambda,q_0,\Delta,\hat q_0,\hat\Delta)$ depending on the order parameters $\lambda$, $q_0$, $\Delta$, $\hat q_0$, $\hat\Delta$, as given in (B.1)-(B.3) in \cite{kondor2017Analytic}:
+The derivation has been presented in \cite{caccioli2016Lp} and also in the appendices of \cite{kondor2017Analytic}, and is sketched in the Appendix to this paper for easier reference.
+In the present section, we can start from the expression for the effective objective function $f(\lambda,q_0,\Delta,\hat q_0,\hat\Delta)$ depending on the order parameters $\lambda$, $q_0$, $\Delta$, $\hat q_0$, $\hat\Delta$, as given in the Appendix: